-Amelia Evans is an international human rights lawyer and an expert on business and human rights.
-She is currently an Open Society Fellow on Economic Inequality, advancing work on on promoting Equitable Entities, and at the New School’s Institute for the Cooperative Digital Economy and a clinical supervisor at Harvard Law School’s International Human Rights Clinic.
-She also clerked at the New Zealand Court of Appeal, and worked at the Crown Law Office in New Zealand and the Victoria Government Solicitor’s Office in Australia.
+Previously, she was the Global Human Rights Fellow at Harvard Law School, Open Society Fellow on Economic Inequality, a Fellow of the New School’s Institute for the Cooperative Digital Economy and a clinical supervisor at Harvard Law School’s International Human Rights Clinic.
+Prior to moving to the US, she clerked at the New Zealand Court of Appeal, and worked at the Crown Law Office in New Zealand and the Victoria Government Solicitor’s Office in Australia.
 Amelia obtained her LL.M. from Harvard Law School, and LL.B.
 (Hons.) and B.C.A.
 (Economics and Finance) from Victoria University of Wellington, New Zealand.